camillecoding/School_District_Analysis/README.md

 The old district summary
 <img width="1074" alt="Screen Shot 2022-01-15 at 5 36 43 PM" src="https://user-images.githubusercontent.com/95657458/149639785-a5ccf085-d2e2-4a11-bace-7162a4be8124.png">

-First, .
-Both the average score for students passing math and the percentage of students passing math decreased.
+First, the number of students whose performance was considered in the performance analysis decreased, even though the summary counts them as part of the school.
+Both the average score for students passing math and the percentage of students passing math decreased slightly.
 And finally, the overall passing percentage decreased.
 Aside from the budget increasing, these changes were expected because the academic dishonesty bloated these metrics.